 LEAVE OF ABSENCE: Regardless of your child’s attendance as your tuition is based on “securing” your child’s position and is not based on your child’s actual attendance.
 Because the few children I care for are only here from 3 - 18 months or so, I do not offer discounted time off for teachers, strikes or maternity leave...

 LICENSING; I am considered license exempt under TN regulations.
+Even fully licensed, I would still only be allowed 4 children because of ages taken.
 Under the rules I can legally watch up to four (4) unrelated children at any given time.
 Providers that have 5 or more unrelated children in care at anytime are required to be licensed in this state regardless the number of providers in the home.

 MEALS & SNACKS: I am NOT on the government food program and am NOT reimbursed for any food I provide, however, I do follow federal guidelines for meals.
 Your fees cover your child's food except formula